 Reflecting on Toronto Landmarks

 When it comes to the built environment, Toronto is a city known for its vital heterogeneity but also lack of memory.
 Buildings and places that were once central to peoples’ lives suddenly change or disappear.
 Monuments to personal and collective histories vanish.
 I wanted to learn about places in the city that were meaningful to people on a personal level.
+To collect this knowledge, Koffler Arts commissioned me to develop a participatory research process and visual archive.

-Pop Up Research Space
+A Pop-up Research Space

-Interviews & Storytelling
+Interviews, Drawing & Storytelling